espocrm/documentation/administration/server-configuration.md

 chmod 775 application/Espo/Modules client/modules;
 ```

 All files should be owned and group-owned by the webserver process.
-It can be “www-data”, “daemon”, “apache”, “www”, etc.
+It can be *www-data*, *daemon*, *apache*, *www*, etc.

-Note: On Bitnami Stack, files should be owned and group-owned by “daemon” user.
+Note: On Bitnami Stack, files should be owned and group-owned by *daemon* user.

 Note: On shared hosts, files should be owned and group-owned by your user account.